hellofuxu/aic8800-linux-driver/README.md

 3.  **Build and install the `.deb` package.** (See branch `README` for details)

+### Important: About Kernel Updates

+**After your system updates the kernel, you will likely need to reinstall this driver.**

+This is normal and expected behaviour for manually installed kernel modules.
+For example, if your kernel updates from `6.14.0-24-generic` to `6.14.0-27-generic`, the Wi-Fi will stop working after you reboot into the new kernel.

+**Why does this happen?**
+*   Kernel modules are compiled specifically for the exact kernel version they are running on.
+*   Each kernel version has its own module directory (e.g., `/lib/modules/6.14.0-27-generic`).
+*   When the kernel is updated, the new kernel cannot find the driver in its new directory.
+The old driver file remains in the old kernel's directory, which is no longer in use.

+**How to fix it:**
+You simply need to re-build and re-install the driver for the new kernel.
+1. Navigate back to the driver's source code directory.
+2. Make sure the headers for your **new** kernel are installed.
+(Usually done automatically with the kernel update, but you can verify with `sudo apt install linux-headers-$(uname -r)`).
+3. Follow the same build and installation steps you did initially.
+The scripts will detect the new kernel version and install the module in the correct location.

 ### General Information

 #### Troubleshooting

+*   **Driver not working after a kernel update?** See the "Important: About Kernel Updates" section above.
 *   **Secure Boot:** If your system has Secure Boot enabled, it may block the loading of this unsigned kernel module.
 You may need to sign the module yourself or disable Secure Boot in your UEFI/BIOS settings.
 *   **Kernel Headers:** Ensure `linux-headers-$(uname -r)` is installed and matches your running kernel.
 If you've just updated your kernel, reboot before building.